 Optimal locomotor speeds have been demonstrated for runners, flyers, and swimmers (e.g., Tucker, 1968; Webb, 1975; Hoyt and Taylor, 1981).
-The cost of transport (CT) has been used as the metabolic proxy that is inversely related to the propulsive efficiency (Fish, 2000; Williams et al. 1993) and Yazdi et al. (1999) found that the minimum CT for the bottlenose dolphin (Tursiops truncatus) occurred at swimming speeds of 2.1 and 2.5 m s-1, respectively.
+The cost of transport (COT) has been used as the metabolic proxy that is inversely related to the Froude efficiency (Fish, 2000; Williams et al. 1993) and Yazdi et al. (1999) found that the minimum COT for the bottlenose dolphin (Tursiops truncatus) occurred at swimming speeds of 2.1 and 2.5 m s-1, respectively.
 These speeds coincided with the routine swimming speeds in wild populations.
-Similarly, gray whales (Eschrichtius robustus) and Antarctic minke whales cruise at the speed of the lowest CT (Sumich, 1983; Blix and Folkow, 1995).
-The minimum CT for the gray whale corresponded to the swimming velocity (2.0-2.5 m s-1) of migrations (Wyrick, 1954; Williamson, 1972; Sumich, 1983), which was similar to the velocity of maximum efficiency for whales in the present study.
-Antarctic minke whales, however, were determined to have a minimum CT at the maximum cruising velocity of 3.25 m s-1 (Blix and Folkow, 1995), which was 37% higher than the optimal velocity for maximum efficiency in the present study.
-However, the velocity of maximum propulsive efficiency (2.37 m s-1; current study) was within the range of swimming velocities (1.5-2.6 m s-1) for migrating Antarctic minke whales (Williamson, 1972).
-Correspondingly, the swimming velocity for maximum propulsive efficiency of the blue whale (2.02 m s-1) and the humpback whale (2.00 m s-1) were within the ranges of migratory velocities of 1.5-3.1 m s-1 (Williamson, 1972) and 1.1-4.0 m s-1 (Chittleborough, 1953; Williamson, 1972), respectively.
+Similarly, gray whales (Eschrichtius robustus) and Antarctic minke whales cruise at the speed of the lowest COT (Sumich, 1983; Blix and Folkow, 1995).
+The minimum COT for the gray whale corresponded to the swimming velocity (2.0-2.5 m s-1) of migrations (Wyrick, 1954; Williamson, 1972; Sumich, 1983), which was similar to the velocity of maximum efficiency for whales in the present study.
+Antarctic minke whales, however, were determined to have a minimum COT at the maximum cruising velocity of 3.25 m s-1 (Blix and Folkow, 1995), which was 37% higher than the optimal velocity for maximum Froude efficiency in the present study.
+However, the velocity of maximum Froude efficiency (2.37 m s-1; current study) was within the range of swimming velocities (1.5-2.6 m s-1) for migrating Antarctic minke whales (Williamson, 1972).
+Correspondingly, the swimming velocity for maximum Froude efficiency of the blue whale (2.02 m s-1) and the humpback whale (2.00 m s-1) were within the ranges of migratory velocities of 1.5-3.1 m s-1 (Williamson, 1972) and 1.1-4.0 m s-1 (Chittleborough, 1953; Williamson, 1972), respectively.

-Our results show that propulsive efficiency increases with increasing swimming speed.
-Similar to Fish (1998), propulsive efficiency increased with swimming speed up to a plateau.
+Our results show that Froude efficiency increases rapidly below ~2 m s-1 and plateaus, which broadly agrees with the results from Fish (1998) for ontocetes.
+In contrast with their data, we found that Froude efficiency tapers off above ~5 m s-1 during lunge-associated swimming, but not routine swimming.
+This could be an artifact of our dataset having fewer lunge-associated tailbeats or could suggest a kinematic shift between the two swimming modes – such as a change in the amplitude of heave or angle of attack of the fluke – that is not being accounted for in our estimations.
+If the latter is true, the whales could be optimizing for another parameter, such as prey capture efficiency or momentum generation, in exchange for a lower Froude efficiency at high speeds.

-A reduced propulsive efficiency would increase the energetic expenditure when foraging.
+A reduced Froude efficiency would increase the energetic expenditure when foraging.
 Such an increase would have consequences to the whale’s energy budget and limit dive duration and associated feeding efficiency (Croll et al. 2005; Acevedo-Guitteriez et al. 2002).
 Compared to the Balaenopteridae, the Balaenidae (i.e., right whales, bowhead whale) swim slowly through the water and maintain a steady speed during ram filter feeding (Simon et al. 2009; Burns et al., 1993).
 The foraging strategy of the rorquals places greater energetic demands on balaenopteridae than the balaenids (Potvin & Werth, 2016; Potvin & Werth, 2017).

-Propulsive Efficiency vs. Total body length (m)
+Froude Efficiency vs. Total Body Length (m)